shelleywong/CSCI211-Course-Materials/Programs/program01.md

 ## Submitting Your Program

 I will deduct points if your program does not compile using the command `g++ -o chart chart.cpp` on a Linux machine (such as ecc-linux.csuchico.edu).
-If you submit your program on [INGInious](https://inginious.csuchico.edu/) and you get the message "Make did not report any errors", your program compiled without any errors.<br>
+If you submit your program on [INGInious](https://inginious.csuchico.edu/) and you get a message that there are not any errors, your program compiled without any errors.<br>

 I will grade your program using another program, so if your program does not work exactly as specified above you will lose points.
 For example, if you put a space at the end of the line, or a blank line at the end of the output, you will lose points.
 Test your program using the provided sample tests and `diff`, `vimdiff`, or the `run_tests` script to make sure your output matches exactly.